Glomar Explorer: Mothballing

 The scientific community rallied to the defense of Hughes Glomar Explorer, urging the president to maintain the ship as a national asset.
 But no agency or department of the government wanted to assume the maintenance and operating cost.
 Subsequently, during September 1976, the GSA transferred Hughes Glomar Explorer to the Navy for storage, and during January 1977, after it was prepared for dry docking at a cost of more than $2 million, the ship became part of the Navy's Suisun Bay Reserve Fleet.

 Lease, sale and disposal

 In September 1978, Ocean Minerals Company consortium of Mountain View, California, announced it had leased Hughes Glomar Explorer and that in November would begin testing a prototype deep-sea mining system in the Pacific Ocean.
-The consortium included subsidiaries of the Standard Oil Company of Indiana, Shell and Royal Boskalis Westminster of the Netherlands.
+The consortium included subsidiaries of the Standard Oil Company of Indiana, Shell and Royal Boskalis of the Netherlands.
 The consortium's prime contractor was the Lockheed Missiles and Space Company.

 In late 1996, the ship was towed from the mothball fleet in Suisun Bay to San Francisco Bay, where much of the existing rig structure around the moon pool, including the massive gimbal was removed.
 Following this, she was towed north to Portland, Oregon, for drydocking, closing up much of the submarine-sized moon pool, and engine repairs, among other things.